Anger Management: How to Stop Being Angry

 Exploring the Roots: Why am I Angry?

 Anger as a Response: Anger often masquerades as a catch-all response to various emotions.
-For many, societal expectations, especially for men, dictate that vulnerability is unacceptable.
-Consequently, anger becomes a default, overshadowing the nuances of genuine feelings.
-Ignoring the intricate cause-and-effect dynamics of our emotions can lead to unintentional damage in our relationships and lives.
+For many, and especially for men, we're told that vulnerability is unacceptable.
+Consequently, anger becomes a default, it's the only midly "acceptable" emotion.
+But this overshadows what's actually going on underneath.
+Ignoring the intricate cause-and-effect dynamics of our emotions leads to unintentional, but still very real, damage in our relationships and lives.

 Correlation with Other Emotions: Delving into the strong correlation between anger, sadness, fear, and shame is essential.
 Recognizing that anger often stems from these underlying emotions is the initial step toward developing emotional intelligence.
 It's a complex interplay where emotional threats trigger anger as a protective mechanism.

-"Something hurts, and you need to take care of yourself."
+"Undearneath anger, something hurting and you need to take care of yourself."

 Tools for Effective Anger Management: